 CSD:5137 Foundations of Clinical Practice III1 s.h.

-Advanced principles of clinical practice, including risk management, public policy and models of third-party reimbursement, professional issues.
-Offered fall semesters.
+Advanced principles of clinical practice including risk management, public policy, and models of third-party reimbursement; professional issues.

 CSD:5203 Counseling in Communication Disorders1 s.h.